Shea Butter For Babies: Possible Benefits And Precautions

 Is Shea Butter Safe For Babies?

 Shea butter is considered safe for topical use in babies.
 This natural skincare product is primarily made up of saturated fatty acids like palmitic, stearic, oleic, linoleic acid, and arachidonic acid (2).
-It is considered a wonderful moisturizer for dry skin.
+It is considered a wonderful moisturizer for a baby’s dry skin.

 The linoleic acid is an essential fatty acid considered vital for health.
 Besides, the butter contains vitamin E that is good for the skin.